 One alternative option

 Here’s what I offer people that don’t have all the money and want to pay over time: I accept payment by credit card.
 So if you don’t have all the money, you can pay with a credit card, and then you can make monthly payments to your credit card over time.
 That gives some people a little bit more flexibility.
 I hope that answers your question.

-If you have more questions about payments or how I work or anything like that, just leave your comments below or send me an email or a message, and I’ll be happy to get back to you right away.
+If you have more questions about payments or how I work or anything like that, reach out today, and I’ll be happy to get back to you right away.